doubery/Davis-Anemometer-Arduino/README.md

 1. Load the latest library of "timerone"
 2. Copy the code to your arduino ide
 3. Flash the Arduino
-4. Open serial monitor with boudrate 9600
+4. Open serial monitor with baudrate 9600

 # To-do
 Build a sketch with knx support, to build your own weatherstation